brianleixia/BiverWordle/README.md

 The name "BiverWordle" encapsulates the essence of our approach, alluding to two river-like area charts flowing with words.
 Our system's effectiveness is evaluated through various measures.
 These include text classification metrics (accuracy, precision, recall, and F1-score) for test data, and additionally, three use cases that vividly demonstrate the interactive data exploration possibilities of our visualization tool.

+## News
+The paper has been accepted at VINCI 2023 as a short paper!

 ## Key Features

 - Integration of multiple visualization techniques for a comprehensive understanding of stock market sentiment.